ChickenKyiv/awesome-git-article/c-git-workflows-course/Slides2/b-feature-workflow/1-index.md

-Pull requests can be facilitated by product repository management solutions like Bitbucket Cloud or Bitbucket Server.
-View the Bitbucket Server pull requests documentation for an example.
+Pull requests can be facilitated by product repository management solutions like GitHub Pull Requests.